zoltantoth0409/liferay-portal/README.markdown

 ## Stay Connected

-There are many ways for you to learn what's new in Liferay, get answers to questions, and connect with other Liferay community members.
+There are many ways for you to learn what's new in Liferay Portal, get answers to questions, and connect with other Liferay community members.

 ### Twitter